IntangibleMatter/intangiblematter.github.io/content/posts/wandersong-and-oddballism.md

 I guess I should probably define oddballism if you can't quite pick out the exact meaning.

+Oddballism is a word made by the wonderful properties of english that allow us to slap suffixes and prefixes onto other words to make new ones.
+It is the nature and philosophy of being an eccentric, kind, and goodhearted person.
+Essentially it's the philosophy of being a kid's show protagonist but with less emphasis on how you spell words.

 > My whole life no one's noticed
 >
 > Or expected much from me